PARISH CEMETERY • HOLY TRINITY ORTHODOX CHURCH

 4. No graves shall be dug or re-opened without the permission of the Rector and Trustees of the Cemetery.
 Fees required for grave openings shall be set by the Rector and Trustees of the Cemetery.

-6. Each interment shall be suitably identified: a.
-A deposit of $100.00 in addition to the normal fees, shall be made of all interments in order to ensure the placing of a suitable identification marker or monument within a two-year period.
+a.
+A deposit per the current price schedule, in addition to the normal interment fees, shall be made of all interments in order to ensure the placing of a suitable identification marker (engraving on a currently installed monument, new monument or foot stone) within a one-year period.
 Such deposits shall be refunded in full when the identification marker or monument has been placed.

 8. The Rector and Trustees of the Cemetery shall have the authority to direct the use of multiple plots and shall approve the location of the actual grave.